Gregory-mcbit/Linear-Regression/README.md

-# Linear-Regression
+# Share price Predictor
-Multiple Linear Regression model that can predict close and open price of an asset (only using test data)
+Multiple Linear Regression model that can predict close and open price of an asset (only using bidding test data) To start script run #main.py# file and enter ticker name